 Frequently Asked Questions

 We ease into our adventure as we travel east towards Fitzroy Crossing.
-Visit the Old Fitzroy Crossing before joining a local guided cruise through majestic Geikie Gorge that nature carved between the Geikie and Oscar Ranges.
+Visit the Old Fitzroy Crossing before joining a local guided cruise through majestic Danggu (Geikie Gorge) that nature carved between the Geikie and Oscar Ranges.
 Learn of the fascinating geology of this natural wonder and discover the huge array of wildlife, including freshwater crocodiles, birds and fish.
 That evening, camp by the Fitzroy River and enjoy our famous Kimberley BBQ.
 (LD)

 Day 2 Tunnel Creek & Windjana Gorge

 Departing Fitzroy Crossing, we travel into the Wunaamin Miliwundi Ranges and the adventure of Tunnel Creek, a cave system carved through the Napier Range, discover stalactites and a large variety of wildlife.
 Also learn the legend of Jandamarra, an Aboriginal freedom fighter who used the tunnel as a hideout in the late 1800’s.
 After lunch, we set up camp in Windjana Gorge National Park then spend the afternoon exploring this majestic oasis in the outback where we search for freshwater crocodiles, bird life and bushtucker.
 In the evening, settle down for a delicious campfire dinner under the famous Kimberley night sky.
 (BLD)

 Hit the Gibb River Road and discover Adcock Gorge, surrounded by rainforest and sandstone ranges.
 An afternoon swim at Galvans Gorge, amongst water lilies and boab trees, offers the chance to freshen up again before we settle into our camp on Mt Barnett Cattle Station at a billabong oasis in the heart of gorge country.
 (BLD)